jchatel/quickmail-next-docs/campaigns/broadcasting-campaigns.md

 # Broadcasting Campaigns

 Broadcasting Campaigns let you select multiple leads and send a single-step email campaign in just a few clicks.
-It's a simple and efficient way to share announcements, updates, promotions, or important messages without needing to manually create a multi-step campaign.
+It’s a simple and efficient way to share announcements, updates, promotions, and important messages without having to manually create a multi-step campaign or even send one-off emails.

 ## How to Broadcast an Email?